 I’ll let you in on a secret, friends.
 I often opt for shorter pasta shapes like rotini, penne, ziti, etc. over spaghetti, fettuccine, and angel hair.
 There’s a reason for this, and it’s one I feel comfortable sharing with you guys, because you are my people.
 It’s because they’re easier to eat, plain and simple.
 Less sauce on my face, less twirling with a fork, more enjoying the food.
 But if you can’t get past eating Alfredo with any other pasta shape than fettuccine, I get that too.
 Do your thing.

 The important thing here is that you get a fabulous, delicious, well-rounded meal in one pan in 30 minutes, no matter what pasta shape you use.
 Life is good.

-Watch this short video to learn how to make this easy chicken alfredo recipe!
+Be sure to watch my short video to learn how to make this easy chicken Alfredo recipe!

 - 1 tablespoon unsalted butter